Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/joes-water-corporation.md

 ### Input

 - On the first line, a list of integers delimited by spaces, representing the prices you set for each store.
-- On the second line, a list of integers delimited by spaces, representing the prices the manager of Eo's Dihydrogen Monoxide Syndicate set for each store.
+- On the second line, a list of integers delimited by spaces, representing the prices the competing company set for each store.
 - On the third line, an integer $M$ indicating a discount you can apply to all your prices.

 The number of stores is guaranteed to be the same.